kunzaatko/ImageSequenceAnnotationRecipes.jl/docs/src/index.md

 ```@meta
-CurrentModule = ANT
+CurrentModule = ImageSequenceAnnotationRecipes
 ```

-# ANT
+# ImageSequenceAnnotationRecipes

-[ANT](https://github.com/kunzaatko/ANT.jl) is a tool for annotating sequences of images by points with categories.
+[ImageSequenceAnnotationRecipes](https://github.com/kunzaatko/ImageSequenceAnnotationRecipes.jl) is a tool for annotating sequences of images by points with categories.
 It is based on [`Makie`](https://makie.juliaplots.org/stable/) and works with interactive backends of [`Makie`](https://makie.juliaplots.org/stable/) which at the moment consist of [`GLMakie`](https://makie.juliaplots.org/stable/documentation/backends/glmakie/) and [`WGLMakie`](https://makie.juliaplots.org/stable/documentation/backends/wglmakie/).